Tania Ghosh – A Level Physics Teacher – Calcutta International School, Kolkata

 I owe it to my teachers for giving me holistic education.
 There was no need for going to a third person to understand something.
 My teachers have always encouraged me for approaching them.

-I have a cousin brother, Supratim Bhattacharya, who actually inspired me to take up Physics.
+Supratim Bhattacharya, a friend of my cousin was the one who actually inspired me to take up Physics.
 When in class 9 and 10, I used to approach him with doubts I had.
 He inspired me to think of Physics in a lateral and easy way.
 I would actually give him the credit of pulling me into this stream.

 What are some of the challenges you face when you teach Physics?